Elektrobit/crinit/README.md

 ### Include files

 A crinit task configuration may reference multiple include files at any point in the task file.
-The effect is the same as manually copying the contents of the include file at exactly that point in the task config, similar to C incluedes.
+The effect is the same as manually copying the contents of the include file at exactly that point in the task config, similar to C includes.
 Additionally, it is possible to define an import list if not all settings in the include file should be applied.

 An INCLUDE statement looks like